Gamer finds indent in head from prolonged headset use after shaving his hair

 “I always thought that was just my hair,” he added.

-Surprisingly, Curtoss wasn’t the only one to find an indent on their head from wearing headphones.
+Surprisingly, Curtis wasn’t the only one to find an indent on their head from wearing headphones.

 “Welcome to the club,” replied one Twitter user, who shared photos of two gamers with indents on their skulls.